webservco/history-navigation/README.md

 });
 ```

-### Examples
+### Documentation and examples
-For an example of a full HTML implementation please see the project [webservco/html5-app](https://github.com/webservco/html5-app)
+For documentation and a full HTML implementation example please see the project [webservco/html5-app](https://github.com/webservco/html5-app)

 ---